technicat/talkdimsum/README.md

 This repo also servers as the Issues database for the app and download site for Flutter builds (which I don't update often, so feel free to file an Issue for a new build).

+## Items

+Items are dishes in Talk Dim Sum but potentially usable for other types of...items.

+Items have a photo, a word that identifies it (keyed by the Cantonese), a markdown description, a list of tags, and a list of web links to other info resources.

+The markdown has special notation for wiktionary links so that a reader will replace characters surrounced by {} with a link to the wiktionary page.

 ## Words

 Every Word has English and Cantonese names, and Mandarin (traditional characters) and Simplified (simplified characters of the Mandarin name) if they are different.